 Sometimes you just can’t avoid stubbing in order to run your test , but in particular in the case of spies, you should always ask yourself what makes sense to assert.

 If you want to make an assertion on an object in which some properties are non-deterministic, it is worth considering adapting the test rather than mocking indiscriminately.

 You could write a test of this kind, but it would be a little verbose:

 Alternatively, you can simply use one of the following two alternatives, which achieve the same result of giving confidence in your code without the need for a stub.

-With Ponicode, you can create mocks in one click, without learning any framework.
+With Ponicode Unit Test extension, you can create mocks in one click, without learning any framework.
 Right click on the function you want to mock, and Tadaaa! the mocking code will be generated for you.
 Learn how it works with our illustrated documentation.

 We have presented two common uses of mocking.
-We believe it is a great testing technique as long as it remains simple.
+It’s time for you to get started but remember: great power means great responsibilities - mocking is a great testing technique as long as it remains simple.

-Do let us know what you think about it, and what your favourite tools, strategies, or libraries for mocking are.
+Do let us know what you think about it, and what your favorite tools, strategies, or libraries for mocking are.
 Or the worst mocking code you’ve ever seen!

 Subscribe to our newsletter for more tips on mocking!